Kraken Review 2023: What to Know About the Pros, Cons, Fees, and Features

 Step 3: Look for an activation email with an activation key on the email address you provided.
 Enter your activation key on the account activation form or click the link in the email.

-Step 4: Confirm your password and complete the captcha if asked, then, you can access your account.
+Step 4: Confirm your password and complete the captcha if asked.
+Then, you can access your account.

-Final Thoughts on Kraken
+Final Thoughts On Kraken

 Kraken offers one of the broadest selections of cryptocurrencies and advanced features like margin and futures trading.
 It also offers one of the most user-friendly interfaces you can find on a crypto exchange.
 The platform is available in most countries, although some features, like futures trading, are geographically limited due to regulations.
 Yet, it’s not without its drawbacks, such as having no crypto wallet service.
-It also takes higher transaction fees than some rivals like Binance.
+It also takes higher transaction fees than some rivals like OKX.

 Frequently Asked Questions